CartoDB/documentation/app/content/faqs/categories/support-packages.md

 * European Region ( 9am - 6pm Central European Time (CET) )
 * American Region ( 9am - 5pm Eastern Standard Time (EST) )

-Standard Business hours coverage is determined by your selected Support Package.
+Business hours coverage is determined by your selected Support Package.
 For those customers on a Standard Package, you will be offered the option of selecting 1 of the regions as you indicated coverage times.
 For those customers on a Premium Package, “business hours” are defined by the indicated hours across both regions.
 CARTO works in good faith to respond to all submitted issues in a timely fashion.
 Customers with an Elite Support Package are provided with 24/7 support for P1 and P2 priority issues (see more below on issue classification).
 Customers with an Elite Support Package will be given specific access to information and guidance regarding how and when to leverage 24/7 support.

 ---